Broletto

-In Middle Age Communes in Italy, a broletto was the place where the whole population met for democratic assemblies, and where the elected men lived and administered justice.
+A broletto in medieval Italy communes was the place where the whole population met for democratic assemblies, and where the elected men lived and administered justice.

-Broletto is an ancient Italian word, from medieval Latin "broilum, brogilum", which probably derives from a Celtic word.
+Broletto is an ancient Italian word, from Medieval Latin "broilum, brogilum", which probably derives from a Celtic word.
 Its first meaning is "little orchard or garden"; hence the meaning "field surrounded by a wall".

-Ancient brolettoes are major buildings in Milan, Brescia, Pavia, Piacenza, Como, Monza, Reggio Emilia, Novara and others.
-Several places or buildings in northern Italy are called "Broletto".
+Ancient broletti are major buildings in Milan, Brescia, Pavia, Piacenza, Como, Monza, Reggio Emilia, Novara and others.
+Several places or buildings in northern Italy are called "broletto".